traced-fabric/core/.changeset/gentle-ligers-mix.md

 ## Fixes

-* Fixed children targetChain not being properly updated when parent array is reversed, that was causing wrong targetChain output in mutations.
+* Fixed children targetChain not being properly updated when the parent array is reversed, causing wrong targetChain output in mutations.

 ## Code Refactoring

 * Removed getTracedValue file and function.
-It's behavior is now covered by the deepTrace function.
+Its behaviour is now covered by the deepTrace function.

 * The library is now using the metadata for the child structures that are inside tracedFabric values.
-This change allows storing references between children and parent.
-Mainly used for getTargetChain function.
+This change allows storing references between children and parents.
+It is mainly used for the getTargetChain function.

-* The tracedSubscribers weakMap, inside references.ts file, is no longer exported.
-The usage of it is forward to smaller functions in the same file. references.ts file is not exported by the library to avoid uses interfere with the library behavior.
+* The tracedSubscribers weakMap, inside the references.ts file, is no longer exported.
+The usage of it is forward to smaller functions in the same file. the library does not export references.ts file to avoid uses interfering with the library behaviour.

 * Removed onCaughtReference functions and all adjacent code.
 This behaviour is now covered by the deepTrace, getTracedArray/Object functions.